Sometimes formatting and layout issues can be caused by stray HTML in your posts. Here’s how to find and correct these errors.

 Sometimes a formatting error on the front page of your site, such as your sidebar suddenly falling down into your footer area, can be caused by some faulty HTML.

-If you check your site one day and notice things look strange, take a look at the Text editor of your most recent post, and see if any HTML code jumps out at you.
+If you check your site one day and notice things look strange, take a look at the HTML editor of your most recent post, and see if any HTML code jumps out at you.

 If you’re not really sure what to look for, this document provides some examples to better help you understand what faulty HTML can do.

 Note: The most frequent reason for reason for stray HTML is pasting text or images from other applications.
 To avoid this problem in the first place, always use the paste as plain text button.

 Let’s say one day, you load your blog, and you notice that your most recent post looks like this: